BuvinJT/distbuilder/docs/HighLevel.md

-Notably, this attribute is used when generating a [PyInstallerConfig](ConfigClasses.md#pyinstconfig) object when invoking the `pyInstallerConfig()` function for this class, and then utlimately invoking the low level [buildExecutable](LowLevel.md#buildExecutable) operation with that.
+Notably, this attribute is used when generating a [PyInstallerConfig](ConfigClasses.md#pyinstconfig) object when invoking the `pyInstallerConfig()` function for this class, and then ultimately invoking the low level [buildExecutable](LowLevel.md#buildExecutable) operation with that.
 Note this may be done for you via various high level process classes.